Why Book Michael Caswell?

 I am obsessively careful about protecting your images

 I recognize that have in my care what are among the most important photographs my clients will ever have, so the memory cards that contain these images are treated like the priceless crown jewels that they are.
 It has long been a self-imposed requirement that any camera I consider purchasing for photographing weddings must have the ability to capture images to two memory cards simultaneously, so even before I leave a wedding I have a backup.
-Before I depart the venue, these cards are physically separated, with one set remaining in the cameras (which protects these small cards from accidentally being misplaced), and the other set being secured in a pouch which stays on my person until I get home.
+Before I depart the venue, these cards are physically separated, with one set remaining in the cameras, and the other set being secured in a pouch which stays on my person until I get home.
 That night, no matter how tired I am, the images get downloaded from the cards onto my computer's storage system, and multiple backups are made.
 Not the next day, or whenever I end up getting around to it later in the week, but immediately, without fail.
-An off-site cloud backup is initiated at that time as well, which is typically completed by the following morning.
-Lastly, as an extra precaution, the second set of memory cards is set aside and not reused for other events until after the images have been edited and delivered to you.
+An off-site cloud backup is initiated at that time as well, which is typically completed by the following day.
+Lastly, as an extra precaution, the second set of memory cards is set aside and not reused for other events until after the images have been edited and delivered.

 Is all this overkill?
 Maybe.
 But even though it’s impossible to guarantee with absolute certainty that no images will ever be lost, I take great care in doing everything possible to protect my clients’ precious photographs, even if it's far beyond what would be expected, and can proudly say that after shooting well over half a million pictures professionally over the past 12 years, I’ve never lost a single image.
-Money is not the main barrier to taking these kinds of precautions, as storage is certainly not prohibitively expensive.
+Money is not the main barrier to taking these kinds of precautions, as storage for digital images is not prohibitively expensive as it once was.
 It’s simply a matter of fully recognizing how important these priceless photographs truly are, realizing that storage devices are prone to unpredictable failure, and putting thought into predicting and mitigating any other unforeseen ways in which images could be lost.
 With that mindset, the effort and time that I put into taking care of your pictures to this extent becomes a reflexive act.

 I’m easy to work with